-The temple was begun by Hippias and Hipparchus — two brothers who ruled the greek city-state of Athens in 520 BCE, in the tumultuous years before Athens became a democracy.
+The temple was begun by Hippias and Hipparchus, two brothers who ruled the greek city-state of Athens in 520 BCE, in the tumultuous years before Athens became a democracy.
 At the time, Athens was competing with other Greek city-states like Sparta, Corinth and Thebes to attract scholars and trade.
 To establish their city as the hottest thing in the Peloponnese peninsula, the two brothers hired the architect Cossutius to draft the largest temple in the ancient world.
-Intentionally laying out a floorplan that dwarfed the two most famous Greek temples of the day, the Temple of Artemis in Ephesus, and a temple to the goddess Hera in Samos.
+Intentionally laying out a floor plan that dwarfed the two most famous Greek temples of the day, the Temple of Artemis in Ephesus, and a temple to the goddess Hera in Samos.

 Over the next century, Athens tumbled through the experimental phases of their democracy, and the half-finished Temple of Olympian Zeus came to represent the selfish extravagance of tyrannical governments.
 Luckily, in 215 BCE the conquering tyrant Antiochus IV Epiphanes came to power in Athens and, fancying himself the reincarnation of Zeus, re-started the temple construction in 174 BCE.
-But once again, on Antiochus’s death ten years later, the project was cancelled.
+But once again, on Antiochus’s death ten years later, the project was canceled.